GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 A quantitative study of the agent's navigation performance is also conducted.
 After training, a series of #n-ep episodes are executed to assess the performance of the #acr("RL") pipeline.
 The agent greedily selects which action to take at each step according to @eq:rl:intro:action_selection.
-This selection technique differs from the training phase, where the action is sampled according to the policy probability distribution $pi_theta$.
+This selection technique differs from the training phase, where the action is sampled according to the policy probability distribution #pi-theta.

 We define the primary performance metric for an episode as the cost value obtained at the final step.
 The obtained final costs are averaged over the #n-ep episodes and give the _#acr("MFC")_: